 Any new Interconnect Points between Transporter and Company shall be added to this Agreement prior to the commencement of any gas flow, or shall otherwise be deemed to have been added to this Agreement upon any gas flow.

-This Agreement becomes effective November 1, 2001 and shall continue for a primary term of one (1) month from the effective date and month to month thereafter; provided, however, either Party may terminate this Agreement at the end of the primary term, or thereafter by providing thirty (30) days prior written notice to the other Party.
+This Agreement becomes effective ______________and shall continue for a primary term of one (1) month from the effective date and month to month thereafter; provided, however, either Party may terminate this Agreement at the end of the primary term, or thereafter by providing thirty (30) days prior written notice to the other Party.

-Notwithstanding the termination of this Agreement, the Parties agree to reconcile and eliminate any remaining Operational Imbalance pursuant to the terms and conditions of this Agreement within ninety (90) days of termination of this Agreement or such other period of time which is mutually agreed to by the Parties.
+Notwithstanding the termination of this Agreement, the Parties agree to reconcile and eliminate any remaining Operational Imbalance pursuant to the terms and conditions of this Agreement.

 This Agreement and the terms and conditions herein are subject to all present and future valid laws, orders, rules and regulations of duly constituted authorities having jurisdiction.